danbinnun1/outgoing-tcp-inspection/um_segmentaion.md

+## Intro
+We want a router to have the ability to read its clients TCP connections outgoing data, as a stream (instead of a raw packets)

 ### Minimal **Transparent TCP Proxy** on Linux 2.6.37

 *(one-way capture: we forward the connection but log only **client → server** data)*